Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 ## Install PostgreSQL and PostGIS

-[PostgreSQL](https://www.postgresql.org/) is a relational database, and [PostGIS](http://postgis.net/) is its spatial extender, which allow you to store geographic objects like map data in it.
-PostgreSQL + PostGIS are used for a wide variety of uses such as rendering maps, geocoding, and analysis.
-It serves a similar function to ESRI’s SDE or Oracle’s Spatial extension.
+[PostgreSQL](https://www.postgresql.org/) is a relational database, and [PostGIS](http://postgis.net/) is its spatial extender, which allows you to store geographic objects like map data in it; it serves a similar function to ESRI’s SDE or Oracle’s Spatial extension.
+PostgreSQL + PostGIS are used for a wide variety of features such as rendering maps, geocoding, and analysis.

-Currently the tested versions are PostgreSQL 9.5 and PostGIS 2.2:
+Currently the tested versions for OpenstreetMap Carto are PostgreSQL 9.5 and PostGIS 2.2:

 Also older PostgreSQL version should be suitable.